IrvHenri/flipCard/README.md

 ## Motivation

-I built it to practice my CSS 3D animation effects.
-While working on this project I learned more about the relationship between parent and child elements with respect to styling and layout.
+I built it to practice my CSS 3D animation.
+While working on this project I strengthened my understanding of the relationship between parent and child elements in HTML with regards to styling and layout.

 ## Tech Stack
 - HTML